Thumbprint Cookies, rolled in chopped walnuts and filled with a dab of frosting, are a festive holiday treat for your family.

 - Roll dough into balls (I do tablespoons, but my mom does teaspoons), dip balls into egg white, then roll in walnuts.
 Place on baking sheet.

-- Press your thumb gently into the center of each cookie to make an indentation.
+- Press your thumb or the back of a tablespoon gently into the center of each cookie to make an indentation.

 - Bake for 10-12 minutes or until slightly firm.
 Remove from oven.
-You may need to press your thumb gently into each cookie while they're still warm to redefine the indentation.
+You may need to press your thumb or tablespoon gently into each cookie while they're still warm to redefine the indentation.